JujuAdams/dotobj/README.md

 **How do I import dotobj into my game?**

-GameMaker Studio 2.3.0 allows you to import assets, including scripts and shaders, directly into your project via the "Local Package" system.
+GameMaker allows you to import assets, including scripts and shaders, directly into your project via the "Local Package" system.
 From the [Releases](https://github.com/JujuAdams/dotobj/releases/) tab for this repo, download the .yymps file for the latest version.
 In the GMS2 IDE, load up your project and click on "Tools" on the main window toolbar.
 Select "Import Local Package" from the drop-down menu then import all scripts from the package.

 &nbsp;